Flowering Dogwood: One Of The Most Popular Red-Flowered Cultivars

 New leaves emerge bronze-red in spring, maturing to green.
 The leaves are oval, dark green (4 to 6 inches in length).
 Autumn brings fantastic burgundy-red foliage.
 Fall color is more vivid in Hardiness Zones 5 to 8.
 The show continues on into winter, with red fruit clinging to bare branches.
 Bright red fruits are bitter and inedible to humans.

 Flowering dogwoods are easily grown in average, medium moisture, well-drained soils in full sun to partial shade.
 The preference is moist, organically rich, acidic soils in part shade.
-Flowing dogwoods benefit from a 2-4” mulch which will help keep roots cool and moist in summer.
-Before planting ask your local nursery if dogwood anthracnose infestations are present.
+Flowering dogwoods will benefit from a 2 to 4 inch mulch which will help keep roots cool and moist in summer.

 Pests & Diseases

-The flowering dogwood is a popular as a specimen or it can be used in a small grouping on residential property around homes, near patios or placed in your lawn.
+The flowering dogwood is popular as a specimen, or it can be used in a small grouping on residential property around homes, near patios or placed in your lawn.
 It is also quite effective in woodland, bird, or native plant gardens.

 Google – Flowering Dogwood Photos

 Flicker – Flowering Dogwood Photos